-Leishmania promastigotes are transmitted by sand flies (Phlebotomus sp, Lutzomyia sp) to vertebrate hosts.
+Leishmania promastigotes are transmitted by sand flies (Phlebotomus, Lutzomyia) to vertebrate hosts.
 Vector sand flies are infected by biting infected humans or animals.
-Animal reservoirs vary with the Leishmania sp and geographic location and include dogs, other canines, rodents, and other animals.
+Animal reservoirs vary with the Leishmania species and geographic location and include dogs, other canines, rodents, and other animals.
 In the Indian subcontinent, humans are the reservoir for L. donovani.

-After inoculation by a sand fly, promastigotes are phagocytized by host macrophages; inside these cells, they transform into amastigotes.
+After inoculation by a sand fly, extracellular promastigotes are phagocytized by host macrophages; inside these cells, they transform into amastigotes.

 Cases have occurred among US military personnel serving in Iraq and Afghanistan and among travelers to endemic areas in Central and South America, Israel, and elsewhere.
 Uncommonly, L. braziliensis spreads widely in the skin causing disseminated cutaneous leishmaniasis.

-Mucosal leishmaniasis (espundia) is caused mainly by L. braziliensis but occasionally by other Leishmania sp.
+Mucosal leishmaniasis (espundia) is caused mainly by L. braziliensis but occasionally by other Leishmania species.
 The parasites are thought to spread from the initial skin lesion through the lymphatics and blood to nasopharyngeal tissues.
 Symptoms and signs of mucosal leishmaniasis typically develop months to years after the appearance of the skin lesion.

 In cutaneous leishmaniasis, a well-demarcated skin lesion develops at the site of a sand fly bite, usually within several weeks to months.
 Multiple lesions may occur after multiple infective bites or with metastatic spread.
 Their appearance varies.
 The initial lesion is often a papule that slowly enlarges, ulcerates centrally, and develops a raised, erythematous border where intracellular parasites are concentrated.
 Ulcers are typically painless and cause no systemic symptoms unless secondarily infected.
-Lesions usually heal spontaneously after several months but may persist for years.
+Lesions heal spontaneously after several months but may persist for years.
 They leave a depressed, burn-like scar.
-The course depends on the infecting Leishmania sp and the host’s immune status.
+The course depends on the infecting Leishmania species and the host’s immune status.